DrewTJohnson/AnimatedCube/README.md

 <h3> And run the build with </h3>
   $ cordova run ios

 <h4> Not guarenteed to work with iOS.
-Was not build with that platform intended, use at own discretion. </h4>
+Was not built with that platform intended, use at own discretion. </h4>